Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Conclusions

 \section{Conclusions}

-We introduce a novel agent strategy composition approach termed Bayesian Strategy Network (BSN) for achieving efficient deep reinforcement learning (DRL).
-Through the conditional coupling of individual tactics or actions based on the Bayesian chain rule, BSN decomposes an intricate strategy or joint action into several simple tactics or actions and organizes them as the knowledge graph.
-Then, by designing corresponding sub-policies networks according to the BSN, we can build a joint policy to generate the complex strategy or action distribution.
-Furthermore, based on the Soft Actor-Critic (SAC) algorithm, we propose a new DRL model termed the Bayesian Soft Actor-Critic (BSAC), which integrates the BSN and forms a joint policy better adapting the Q-value distribution.
+We introduce a novel directed acyclic strategy graph termed Bayesian Strategy Network (BSN) to achieve deep reinforcement learning (DRL) sample efficiency and improve training speed.
+Based on the Soft Actor-Critic (SAC) algorithm, we propose a new DRL model termed the Bayesian Soft Actor-Critic (BSAC), which integrates the BSN and forms a joint policy better adapting the Q-value distribution.
+Moreover, we demonstrate it on the standard continuous control benchmark and the results show the potential and significance of the proposed BSAC architecture.

-From theoretical derivation, we formulate the training process of the BSAC and demonstrate it on the standard continuous control benchmark, such as the Hopper, Walker, and the Humanoid, in MuJoCo with the OpenAI Gym environment.
-The results demonstrate the potential and significance of the proposed BSAC architecture by achieving more efficient sample learning and higher performance against the state-of-the-art DRL methods.
-Furthermore, from a theoretical and empirical perspective, the generality and practicality of the BSAC deserve further study.
-Especially, we will investigate the variations in BSAC performance for different action decomposition and provide suitable guidelines for creating a BSN for a given domain.